 Famous Itineraries follow the footsteps of well-known travelers.
-Here, Paris-based writer Sara Lieberman explore’s Simone de Beauvoir’s old haunts—from cafés, clubs, hotels, and parks—and posits where she might hang her hat were she alive in Paris’s creative scene today.
+Here, Paris-based writer Sara Lieberman explores Simone de Beauvoir’s old haunts—from cafés, clubs, hotels, and parks—and posits where she might hang her hat was she alive in Paris’s creative scene today.

 I’m at Les Deux Magots, in Paris’s 6th arrondissement, where refined, elderly male waiters in the quintessential long white aprons, black bow-ties, black vests, and a scowl navigate the floor like checker pieces—sliding here, jumping there—all while managing to avoid my attention.

 Despite having asked three times, the carafe of water I long for has yet to appear.
 My guess is it’s because the bill’s been paid and I’ve been sitting in the same spot—a highly coveted one, at that—for nearly two hours now.
 With a notebook and pen to my left, the remnants of a café crème to my right and a brass plaque that reads S. de Beauvoir on the wall behind me, I am probably just another cliché to Monsieur French Waiter.